ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    :end-before: # docs-end: on_initialize_simulants
    :dedent: 4

-This very simple initializer method simply creates an ``'alive'`` column in the population table and sets it to ``'alive'`` for all simulants being initialized.
+This very simple initializer method simply creates an ``'is_alive'`` column in the population table and sets it to True for all simulants being initialized.
 Note again that we need to call the population view's ``update`` method to actually modify the population table.

-Notice also that when registering this method, we did not specify any dependencies (since every simulant is set as "alive" regardless of anything else).
+Notice also that when registering this method, we did not specify any dependencies (since every simulant is set as alive regardless of anything else).

 The ``on_time_step`` method
 +++++++++++++++++++++++++++